00:00

 Sign up

-All events are free and open to all.
+Event is free and open to all.
 Register as space is limited.

 Dr Nataleah Hunter-Young (she/they) is a writer, film curator, and Assistant Professor in the Faculty of Information and Media Studies at Western University.
 At the Toronto International Film Festival (TIFF), she is the International Programmer responsible for feature selections from Africa and Arab West Asia.
 Dr Hunter-Young has supported festival programming at TIFF since 2017, as well as programming for the Hot Docs Canadian International Documentary Festival and Durban International Film Festival in South Africa.
 Her research interests span the fields of Black Studies, Cultural Studies, and Media Studies, focusing particularly on Black cultural production, political economy, media industry studies, research-creation, integrated arts and creative practice.
 Dr Hunter-Young was consulting producer on the Criterion Collection’s 10th anniversary disk release of Dee Rees’ landmark film Pariah (2011) in 2021, and her writing has appeared in the Journal of Visual Culture, Jump Cut: A Review of Contemporary Media, Criterion Channel, Public: Art | Culture | Ideas, The Conversation, Xtra, and Canadian Art, among other publications.
 Born and raised in Toronto, Dr Hunter-Young holds a joint Ph.D. in Communication and Culture from York University and Toronto Metropolitan University.